UST-QuAntiL/qhana/README.md

 with \<path\> being the path to the *planqk.yml* file.

+This software library is fully compatible with Windows Subsystem for Linux.

 The following packages (including their dependencies) are needed and will be installed when using the planqk.yml file:

 | Name                   | Source                                               |